jupyter/governance/software_steering_council.md

 ### Member composition

 The Software Steering Council is composed of one representative from each of the Jupyter Subprojects.
-In addition, the SSC will contain members from certain working groups that have been created by the BoD and whose scope has important impact on SSC activities, such as Diversity and Inclusion, Accessibility, and Internationalization.
+In addition, the SSC will contain members from certain working groups that have been created by the Executive Board and whose scope has important impact on SSC activities, such as Diversity and Inclusion, Accessibility, and Internationalization.

 ### Term length